$1,865,000 at stake: UTS final promises a show to close the European season

 Players ready to put on a show

-Among the most closely watched headliners: Jack Draper, Alex de Minaur, Casper Ruud, Andrey Rublev, Tomas Machac, Francisco Cerundolo, David Goffin, and Adrian Mannarino, all ready to battle it out.
+Regarding the full lineup, the following eight players are expected: Jack Draper, Alex de Minaur, Casper Ruud, Andrey Rublev, Tomas Machac, Francisco Cerundolo, David Goffin, and Adrian Mannarino, all ready to battle it out.

 UTS: Mouratoglou's crazy laboratory

-Designed by Patrick Mouratoglou, UTS (Ultimate Tennis Showdown) revolutionizes the rules:
+Designed by Patrick Mouratoglou, the UTS (Ultimate Tennis Showdown) revolutionizes the rules:

 - Four 8-minute quarters,